 If you’re hosting a festive party over the Easter weekend, you might be wondering how best to create a sense of occasion.
-A perpetual quandary for the conscious consumer is finding ways to get into the spirit of things, without purchasing single use items that will end up being chucked.
-If you’re firmly against cluttering up the home with those bitty decorative things that you just won’t use that often, one solution for Easter decorating is to do it with food and flowers!
+A perpetual quandary for the conscious consumer is finding ways to get into the spirit of things, without purchasing single use items that will end up in the bin.
+If you’re firmly against cluttering up the home with those bitty decorative things that you just won’t use that often, one solution for Easter decorating is to do it with food and flowers.

 Below is a hand-picked selection of simple, fun and contemporary ideas for creating a celebratory feel with consumables.
 Not only guaranteed to spruce up your Easter table, they’ll also fill your home (and bellies) with the joys of spring.